 In its relatively brief history, the Bren School of Environmental Science & Management at UCSB has earned a reputation as one of the top schools of its kind in the nation.
 It is among a handful of schools in the United States — and the only one in the West — that integrate science, management, law, economics, and policy as part of an interdisciplinary approach to environmental problem-solving.

-Located on a bluff overlooking the Pacific Ocean and led by Dean Steve Gaines, the school is a leading center of research and teaching, where every student, whether pursuing the Master of Environmental Science & Management* degree or the PhD in Environmental Science & Management, receives a rigorous, varied, and highly personalized academic experience.
+Located on a bluff overlooking the Pacific Ocean and led by Dean Steve Gaines, the school is a leading center of research and teaching, where every student, whether pursuing the Master of Environmental Science and Management degree or the PhD in Environmental Science and Management, receives a rigorous, varied, and highly personalized academic experience.
 The Bren School attracts bright, dedicated students from around the world who benefit from being taught and mentored by a faculty of distinguished leaders in their respective fields.

 The Bren School also works to engage with the community beyond UCSB.
 One avenue for such interaction and outreach is the Edison International Visitors Center at Bren Hall.
 The center is the place to find out more about Bren Hall, see real-time monitoring of our energy and water use, and join the school in making a difference by adopting your own sustainability practices, virtually or in person through the center's interactive dashboard feature.

 Welcome to the Bren School.
-We hope you enjoy your visit.